-InPlay's capital program for the nine months ended September 30, 2020 consisted of \$12.5 million of development capital focused in the Willesden Green and Pembina Cardium areas.
-The Company drilled one (1.0 net) extended reach horizontal ("ERH") wells and three (3.0 net) one-mile horizontal wells all during the first quarter of 2020, amounting to an equivalent of 4.5 gross horizontal miles (4.5 net horizontal miles).
-One (1.0 net) ERH well was drilled in Willesden Green and three (3.0 net) horizontal wells were drilled in Pembina.
-The Company also completed a water disposal facility in Pembina that will payout in less than one year and have long-term operating cost savings.
+InPlay's 2020 capital program consisted of \$23.1 million of development capital.
+The Company drilled four (4.0 net) extended reach horizontal ("ERH") wells in Willesden Green, three (3.0 net) one-mile horizontal wells in Pembina and one (0.2 net) non-operated ERH well in Pembina during the year ended December 31, 2020, amounting to an equivalent of 11 gross horizontal miles (9.4 net horizontal miles).
+The three (3.0 net) ERH wells in Willesden Green drilled in the fourth quarter were placed on production in the last week of December 2020.
+The one (0.2 net) ERH well in Pembina drilled in the fourth quarter was completed in January 2021 and placed on production in February.
+The Company also completed a water disposal facility in Pembina that is expected to payout in less than one year and generate long-term operating cost savings.